volpatto/numericlab/README.md

 The planned contents are:

 * Minimal C++ background (prerequistes).
 As we use `Eigen` and `xtensor`, it means essentially Templates.
 A brief language overview and important features for the numerical applications will be provided.
+Most of such stuffs will be available in `ipython notebook`s using [xeus](http://quantstack.net/xeus) to enable the C++ kernel.

 * Simple numerical methods.
 Very basic methods from this discipline, just for practicing.
 All the methods will be implemented using `Eigen` and `xtensor`, a version for each lib.
 The following methods are planned: